ilisien/SimultaneousDynamics/README.md

 This is intended to demonstrate how optimization steps between timesteps in a spring system can allow for it to be more accurately modelled to practice assembling Julia packages.

-See docstrings within code for documentation -- WIP documentation for readme.
+See docstrings within code for documentation, or below.
+Struct defintions are around halfway down.

 # Steps to Get Running